19 Jun 2020 • BLOG - News

 First things first, before you even start designing your newsletter template, you’ll need to think about why you want to implement one.
 Consider the following elements to ensure you’re crafting the right messages.

-Defining your audience is essential to the success of your campaign because you need to understand what needs and wants your potential readers have in order to meet these with a fitting offer in your emails.
-You need to provide value in your newsletters that appeals to your audience.
+Defining your audience is essential to the success of your campaign.
+You need to understand what needs and wants your potential readers have to be able to provide value and send newsletters that appeal to your audience.

 So think about who you want to reach with your emails and try to be as specific as possible.
 Consider things like demographics, location, and interests.
-If you’re aiming at reaching a global audience it can be hard to get precise in your definition, but in that case you need to craft a message that appeals to a broad audience.
+If you’re aiming at reaching a global audience it can be hard to get precise in your definition, but segmenting your audience can help send more relevant emails.

 Setting goals gives your newsletter campaign a purpose and helps you measure the performance of your efforts.
 These specific objectives depend on your individual company’s goals, your vision, and values.

-Once you have defined your objectives, you need to determine the corresponding KPIs.
+Once you have defined your objectives, you need to determine the KPIs you want to track.
 If you’re not sure where to start, you might want to consider some of the most typical metrics measured for newsletters: newsletter subscriptions, open rates, click rates, spam and block rates, as well as newsletter unsubscribe rates 💔.